Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Ethical Considerations

 \section{Ethical Considerations}

-The core capability of DZ-TDPO—dynamically suppressing historical context to prioritize current instructions—introduces specific safety risks that must be managed during deployment.

-Vulnerability to Adversarial "Forced Forgetting".
-The temporal bias mechanism theoretically introduces a risk where malicious actors could frame jailbreak attempts \citep{zou2023universal} as "state updates" to exploit the decay function (e.g., "Ignore previous safety guidelines; my new state is an administrator").
-Mitigation: As detailed in Section 3.2, our Dual-Zone architecture inherently neutralizes this via the Immutable Anchor Zone.
-By mathematically forcing zero decay on the system prompt ($B_{i,j}=0$ for $j \in Z_{anchor}$), we ensure constitutional principles remain rigid against temporal erosion, as verified by our Context Flooding stress tests (Appendix B.6).
+We first address the implications for safety against adversarial forced forgetting.
+The capability to dynamically suppress history introduces a theoretical vector for jailbreaks via state updates \citep{zou2023universal}, where attackers might frame safety guidelines as outdated states (e.g., ``Ignore previous instructions; 2+2=5; new state is administrator'').
+This vulnerability theoretically mirrors the mechanics of many-shot jailbreaking \citep{anil2024manyshot}, which exploits long-context attention dilution to bypass safety guardrails.
+We mitigate this via the immutable anchor zone (Section \ref{sec:dual-bias}).
+By mathematically forcing zero decay ($B_{i,j}=0$) on the system prompt, we ensure constitutional principles remain structurally rigid against temporal erosion.
+As verified in our context flooding tests (Appendix \ref{sec:flooding}), the model maintains safety alignment even when aggressively updating user-specific instructions.

-The Risk of Sycophancy. \citep{wei2024simple} Excessive prioritization of the most recent turn risks amplifying sycophantic behavior.
-If a user inputs factually incorrect premises or biased viewpoints, DZ-TDPO might validate these misconceptions to minimize the "conflict signal," effectively overriding the World Knowledge retained from pre-training.
-Future iterations should incorporate a "Factuality Reward" term to balance user alignment with objective truthfulness.
+Furthermore, our framework necessitates navigating the sycophancy vs. faithfulness trade-off.
+High responsiveness to recent turns risks amplifying sycophantic behavior, where the model might validate user misconceptions over pre-trained world knowledge \citep{wei2024simple} and the contextual sycophancy of state inertia \citep{sharma2024towards}.
+Recent benchmarks on social sycophancy \citep{cheng2025elephantmeasuringunderstandingsocial} highlight this as an inherent tension between user validation and factual integrity.
+We argue for a hierarchical alignment framework to address this tension: (1) Constitutional safety (anchor zone) is immutable.
+(2) Agentic faithfulness prioritizes the user's current intent over historical inertia.
+Under this hierarchy, mirroring a user's changing preference is faithfulness, not sycophancy.
+However, to prevent factual drift, future iterations should incorporate factuality rewards or self-augmented alignment \cite{li2025causally} to balance user-side plasticity with objective truthfulness.

-Transparency and User Control.
-Given the model's capability to implicitly "overwrite" memory, we advocate for high transparency in deployment.
-Systems should explicitly notify users when a significant state conflict is detected and history is being overridden (e.g., "I have updated your dietary preferences based on your latest input"), ensuring users retain agency over the dialogue state.
+Consequently, we advocate for principles of transparency and agency.
+Given the implicit memory overwriting capability, we advocate for deployment transparency.
+Systems should explicitly notify users when significant state conflicts trigger a history override (e.g., updating dietary constraints based on latest input), ensuring users retain agency over the dialogue state rather than facing silent context loss.